python-geeks/Automation-scripts/compare_img/README.md

 * [Results](#results)

 ## About
 In this project, pixel-wise comparison between two input images is performed and differences are displayed as numerical parameters.
-This project is basically divided into two parts (these process happen in the backend using ```image_processing.py``` file):
+This project is basically divided into two parts:
 1. Pre-processing - In which steps like greyscale conversion, maintaining uniform dimensions, removal of noise are perfomed.
 2. Compare function - Here the actual comparison between two images takes place which uses skimage's Structual Similarity Index, Mean square Error and Histogramical difference.